JohnnyY0618/CS167Lab9/README.md

 ## Lab Questions
 (Q1) Does the result of part III conform to our initial expectations?
 Why or why not? <bar/>
-* Yes, we have 24 data outputs, each of represent number of tweet in each hour of day that tweet has keyword "coffee".
-(24 hours)
+* Yes, we have 24 data outputs, each of represent number of tweets in each hour of day that tweet has keyword "coffee".
+(24 hours period e.g.: 1AM-2AM,2AM-3AM,etc)

 (Q2) Return the above code for the entire dataset `tweets.csv` and include the result in your README file. <bar/>
 ```